contractual capacity contractual capacity

 How does age affect contractual capacity?

 Age affects contractual capacity as individuals typically gain the authority to contract at 18.
-Minors generally lack capacity to contract, protecting them from exploitation.
+Minors generally lack the capacity to contract, protecting them from exploitation.
 However, exceptions exist for necessities and valid contracts under certain circumstances.

 What role does mental competence play in contractual capacity?